pearcej/cpp4python/_sources/IntroC++/firstcppprogram.rst

 Standard Input and Output
 -------------------------

+``(In the following code snippets, press the icon on the left that looks like a piece of paper to see the multiple files being used)``

+We often have a need to interact with users, either to get data or to provide some sort of result.
+The C++ ``<iostream>`` library provides us with the functionality to get information as console input and to output information to the console.
+This input and output is handled in what is known as a ``stream``.

+A ``stream`` is essentially a channel in which data flows from the source to a destination.
+Input streams direct data from a source, such as the keyboard or a file.
+The standard input stream, ``cin``, is an input stream from the keyboard.
+Output streams send data out, and the standard output stream ``cout`` sends data to the screen.

 In C++ ``cout`` stands for "console output".
 Much like the Python ``print`` statement, ``cout`` is used to print to the standard output device, which is typically your screen.